gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

 title: How Gatsby Works with GitHub Pages
 ---

-The easiest way to push a gatsby app to github pages is usigng a package called `gh-pages`.
+The easiest way to push a gatsby app to github pages is using a package called `gh-pages`.

 `yarn add --dev gh-pages`